plugdata-team/plugdata/Resources/pddp/vanilla/array-size.md

     description: array size.
 draft: false
 ---
-"array define" maintains an array and can name it so that other objects can find it (and later should have some alternative, anonymous way to be found).
+"array define" maintains an array and can name it so that other objects can find it (and later should have some alternative, anonymous way to be found